 Brand consistency is the glue that holds your entire brand and marketing strategy together.
 Without it, you’d just be blasting out an incoherent mess of messaging held together by little more than your brand name… and some brands can’t even get that right consistently.1 Therefore, it should be little surprise that presenting your brand consistently across all channels has been estimated to increase revenue by 23%.2

 Of course, brand consistency, particularly across channels, is easier said than done — and digital marketing has really thrown this problem into overdrive.
 Not only is there now a seemingly endless spiral of new marketing channels, there is also an increased expectation for customisation and personalisation, requiring constant minor changes to on-brand creatives.
+And for the businesses that have gone through a recent revamp, nailing the basics of rebranding whilst maintaining brand consistency can be exceptionally difficult.

 As a brand manager, you need to keep track of the different channels you use, and then make sure that everyone within your organisation understands what each channel demands — all while providing access to the right files, images, graphics, etc. at the right time.
 That list of variables is long, for example, to just name a few —